emdad8/emdad8/README.md

 - 👋 Hi, I’m Emdadul Haque
-- 👀 I’m interested in ...AI and Robotics Research
+- 👀 I’m passionate about Software Engineering and Data
+- 👀 My Research Interest areas are AI, ML and Deep Learning
 - I am a Software Engineer doing work in Professional Projects
 - 🌱 I’m currently learning ...
-Data Engineerng
+Big Data Engineerng
-- 💞️ I’m looking to collaborate on ...AI and ML Design and Applications
+- 💞️ I’m looking to collaborate on ...AI and ML Design and Applications.
+I am looking to collaborate in desktop business Applications like CRM, HRM and SupplyChain Applications.
-- 📫 How to reach me ...emdad8@gmail.com
+- 📫 How to reach me send me an e-mail...emdad8@gmail.com,

 <!---
 emdad8/emdad8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.